charles-001/dolphie/README.md

 Starting with version **6.0.0**, you can instruct Dolphie to record its data (via `--record`) into a local SQLite database file that's compressed with ZSTD.
 When you're ready to replay this data, simply pass the `--replay-file` option, and you can interact with it as if you were watching it live!
 Within the Replay interface, you can navigate with the controls: back, forward, play/pause, or seek to a specific datetime.
 While some features are disabled during replay, the essential functionalities remain intact.
 For a complete list of available commands, press `?` to access the help menu.

 Note that this feature can incur a significant amount of disk space depending on how busy your server is and what you set `--replay-retention-hours` + `--refresh-interval`.
 Adjust these values to suit your needs and monitor the disk space usage accordingly.
-You can also not mix Dolphie versions with a replay file.
-If you try to, it will rename the current replay file and create a new one to prevent any potential version conflicts.

 ## Daemon Mode